-Comet 4c - Optimisation, Speed Check and 3D Lighting
+X-Plane 9 Upgrade - Optimisation, Speed Check, and 3D Panel Lights

 At last I have been able to compare frame rates with my original Comet project, built using X-Plane v8.
 Amazingly, after adding so much more detail, including new and detailed Flight Engineer’s and Navigator’s stations, and more than doubling the number of gauges and switches, the overall drop in frame rates is only 2.0 FPS on my system, or 5.6%.